-J. Lessons Learned from Other Technology Projects
+I. Lessons Learned from Other Technology Projects

-This is the 19th round of grant awards in the TIG program.
+This is the 20th round of grant awards in the TIG program.
 To date, over 700 grants have been awarded.
 New projects should build upon the knowledge gained from these past projects.
 In this section of the application, elaborate on how the proposed project relates to prior TIG and legal aid technology projects (not just projects the applicant has completed, but related technology projects of other programs); how it builds upon them, what was learned from them, and how the project will avoid any pitfalls they have faced.

 Be sure to review the results of prior projects by looking at the materials on LSNTAP.org, replicable projects and final reports on the TIG Reporting section of LSC's Website, and by speaking with technical and other staff from these programs.
 In this section demonstrate that this review has occurred and that the project will build upon and improve on the past projects.
-Document assembly projects should consult material available on the document assembly support site and website projects can find helpful resources on the State Websites Support Site and Drupal for Legal Aid Websites.